slatedocs/slate/source/includes/_sets.md

 ```

-## Update a specific testSet
+## Update a specific TestSet

-This endpoint retrieves a specific testSet.
+This endpoint updates a specific TestSet.

 ### HTTP Request